sorecords/true_motion_blur/README.md

     - if not renders just mixed results
     - if Render Animation was launched saves the frame
 - Clean up:
-    - unmute all temporary muted nodes
+    - unmutes all temporary muted nodes
+    - restores all deleted nodes
     - deletes all temporary created nodes except images with the latest mixed results and Alpha Over mix nodes
     - deletes all temporary files and folders from disc